Cumberland County DUI Guide

 Critical Deadlines

-10-Day Appeal for Refusal: If you refused to submit to a breath or blood test, you have only 10 days from the date of the magistrate's order to appeal the one-year administrative revocation of your license.
+- 10-Day Deadline (Refusal): If you refused a breath or blood test, you have only 10 days from the date of the magistrate's order to appeal the one-year administrative revocation of your driver's license.
 This appeal must be mailed to the NCDMV in Raleigh.

-Pre-Trial Limited Driving Privilege (LDP): Starting on Day 11, you may be eligible for a Pre-Trial Limited Driving Privilege (LDP), allowing you to drive for limited purposes (work, school, etc.).
-You must file a petition with the Cumberland County Clerk of Court.
+- Day 11: You may be eligible to apply for a Pre-Trial Limited Driving Privilege (LDP) by filing a petition with the Cumberland County Clerk of Court.

 DUI Enforcement in Cumberland County